agenda/agenda/README.md

 - Minimal overhead.
 Agenda aims to keep its code base small.
 - Mongo backed persistance layer.
 - Scheduling with priority, repeating, and easily readable syntax.
+- Event backed job queue that you can hook into.

 # Installation